2024년 9월 고2 모의고사 변형 (31-42번)

 It would be more accurate to say that those who ____ do, can't teach the basics.

-Experiments show that skilled golfers and wine aficionados have a hard time describing their putting and tasting techniques ― even asking them to explain their approaches is enough to ____ with their performance, so they often stay on autopilot.
+Experiments show that skilled ____ and wine aficionados have a hard time describing their putting and tasting techniques ― even asking them to explain their approaches is enough to interfere with their performance, so they often stay on autopilot.

 ____ answer: "Just go up in a ball."

-Their brain ____ is partially filled with garbage.
+Their ____ dump is partially filled with garbage.

 2024년 9월 고2 모의고사 35번